joostgp/product_subset_count/README.md

-# Count product subsets bought together
+# Count items bought together

 Python script to extract and count items commonly bought together.
-The items are extracted from a transaction log and the subsets, including subset frequency, are exported to a textfile.
-In order to reduce the amount of possible subsets, it increases the subset size in an iterative way and uses the output of a single iteration of reduce the subsets of the next iteration.
+The items are extracted from a transaction log and the item subsets, including subset frequency, are exported to a textfile.
+In order to reduce the amount of possible item combinations, it increases the subset size in an iterative way and uses the output of an iteration to reduce the subsets of the next iteration.

 The minimum size of subsets and minimum subset frequency can be specified.